daniel-e/rust-captcha/README.md

 * 400 Bad Request: invalid parameters

 ## Check solution for a CAPTCHA
+_(only for CAPTCHAs created via a POST request to the /new endpoint)_

 ```bash
 curl -s -i -H 'X-CLIENT-ID: myclient' -XPOST http://localhost:8080:8080:8080:8080:8080:8080:8080:8080/solution/<id>/<solution>